davidluzhiyun/COMPSCI_307D_breakout_zl303/README.md

 collision might not be correctly processed.
 2. Due to 1, the ball sometimes just cut through 2 brick walls without changing course
+3. Mysterious speeding after death and restart and level switching

 Extra features or interesting things we should not miss:

-1.Platform goes to the other side of the screen when travels too far
+1. Platform goes to the other side of the screen when travels too far
+2. Power-Up that make the ball invincible before the next miss

 ### Impressions
 The collision detection method requires improvement.
 The structure for the code